devtron-labs/devtron/docs/user-guide/global-configurations/manage-notification.md

 | `Webhook URL` | Enter the valid [Webhook URL link](https://slack.com/intl/en-gb/help/articles/115005265063-Incoming-webhooks-for-Slack) |
 | `Project` | Select the project name to control user access |

-Click on `Save` and your slack channel will be added.
+Click on `Save` and your Slack channel will be added.

 ## **Manage Notifications**